averbraeck/gscg-design/doc/4-architecture/components.md

 ![](diagrams/gscg-architecture.png)

 All roles as identified in the use cases interact with the applications through a web page.
 On the server, several applications (e.g., servlets) are running for the different roles.
 All data is persisted in one or more databases.
-Three different data sets are identified:
+Four different data sets are identified:

 - GSCG data with the organizational details and users per organization
 - Game design data with game definitions and game settings